guptakaran11/grasskode-website/content/post/drafts/finland.md

 	<em>Hiking around Saariselka</em>
 </p>

-As we approached the town from another direction, we came across a small slope where children were pulling up slopes and sliding back down on them.
+As we approached the town from another direction, we came across a small slope where children were pulling up sledges and sliding back down on them.
 It looked so much fun!
 We came back with Arjun and Vaishali later that evening to give it a shot and I slid down the slope twice. 🏂 Simple joys of life!

 <p class="postimg">
 	<img src="https://c1.staticflickr.com/1/623/32482027270_38354d2c92.jpg" alt="saariselka-sledges-1">